-The sprawling capital of the Maldivian archipelago, Malé, is a welcome relief for anyone visiting from the crowded metropolises of the West in the quest for some urbanization amidst natural beauty.
+The sprawling capital of the Maldivian archipelago, Malé island Maldives, is a welcome relief for anyone visiting from the crowded metropolises of the West in the quest for some urbanization amidst natural beauty.
 Located in the Kaafu Atoll, the Malé Island is quite urbanized and heavily built up.
 There is much to do in Malé as it has a character of its own that is worth exploring.
-From colorful houses to graffiti and an absolutely communal atmosphere, it is a great place to stop off and spend a while here.
+From colorful houses to graffiti and an absolutely communal atmosphere, Male tourism is a great place to stop off and spend a while here.
 There are plenty of Male Island resorts to choose from, for a great stay.
 During the high tourist season, it is a good idea to book the Male Island hotels in advance, to avoid last minute hassles.

 Geography of Malé